makrai/notes/touvron-2302-llama.md

     (Scao +, 2022) and GLM (Zeng+, 2022), but
     * none that are competitive with PaLM-62B or Chinchilla

-# 2 modifications we made to the transformer archit and our training method 2
+# 2 modifications to the transformer archit and our training method 2

 * Our training approach is
   * similar to the methods described in previous work